Updated January 18, 2022

 We retain Personal Information that you provide to us where we have an ongoing legitimate business need to do so (for example, as long as is required in order to contact you about the Subscription Service or our other services, or as needed to comply with our legal obligations, resolve disputes and enforce our agreements).

-After the expiration of any services and legal requirements, we maintain the records for up to five years for re-marketing purposes where we have consent.
+After the expiration of any services and legal requirements, we maintain the records for up to five years for re-marketing purposes.
 After that period, the records are inactivated to prevent further use.
 Records may still exist in the database for historical reporting purposes.
 We will delete this information from the servers at an earlier date if you so request, as described in "Access to Information" below.

 You are always free to decline cookies, but in doing so you may not be able to use certain features on the Website.
 The "help" segment of the toolbar on most browsers explains how to configure a browser to not accept new cookies, how to have the browser inform a user when they receive a new cookie, and how to erase cookies from their hard drives.
 You may opt out of Google Analytics tracking here.